treefrogframework/treefrog-framework/docs/user-guide/en/debug/index.md

 </div>

-And an example of run configuration :
+And an example of run configuration:

 <div class="img-center" markdown="1">